• Skip to primary navigation

 4. Vinegar: I have used white vinegar that is 5% in acidity.
 You can also use apple cider or white wine vinegar – just ensure the acidity level is 5%.

 6. Storage: once the jars have cooled, store the pickles in the fridge for up to three months.
+This is a quick pickle recipe not designed for long term canning.

 7. Nutritional information: is based on the entire jar, and includes the pickling liquid.